CJ5518/ShearStressBioreactor/src/interface/README.md

 # On building
 To put the SPIFFS files onto the board, please follow the instructions here https://randomnerdtutorials.com/esp32-vs-code-platformio-spiffs/

-This process also makes it so that, for whatever reason, I have to hold one of the buttons on the board down when I plug it in, otherwise platformio will complain and not want to upload things to it.
+Also, be sure to hold one of the buttons on the ESP if platformio is complaining about being unable to connect.

 This process is a little annoying, but makes the web development a lot easier.